maciejtarsa/synthetic-health-population/README.md

 ## Input
 Input for the application consist of a number of files referring to the country/area.<br><br>
-In order to add a new area, two new sections needs to be added to file `config.ini`, for example:<br>
+In order to add a new area, two new sections need to be added to file `config.ini`, for example:<br>
-New Zealand requires section [NZ] with locations for demographics file and deprivation file as well as [NZ_modules] section with location of lifestyle and disease modules
+New Zealand requires section [NZ] with locations for demographics and deprivation input files as well as [NZ_modules] section with location of lifestyle and disease modules input files
 ```
 [NZ]
 # input filed for NZ